It’s time for a delicious zong zi

-During the Chinese New Year, we’d love to talk about dumplings and all the auspicious good food.
-During the Mid-Autumn Festival, it’s all about moon cakes and those wonderful seasonal fruits.
-Right now, it is about zong zi (粽子), as Duan Wu Jie (端午节) is coming up!
+During the Chinese New Year, it’s about dumplings and all the auspicious good food.
+During the Mid-Autumn Festival, it’s about moon cakes and those wonderful seasonal fruits.
+Right now, it is about zong zi (粽子), as Duan Wu Jie (端午节) is here!

-This year, Duan Wu Jie is on June 25, the fifth day of the fifth month in Chinese traditional lunar calendar.
+This year, Duan Wu Jie is on June 22, the fifth day of the fifth month in Chinese traditional lunar calendar.
 It is the season for dragon boat racing and delicious zong zi.